pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// (acme.example.com).
 	DriverName string

+	// Parameters references an arbitrary separate object that may hold
-	// Parameters holds arbitrary values that will be available to the
+	// parameters that will be used by the
 	// driver when allocating a resource that uses this class.
 The driver
 	// will be able to distinguish between parameters stored here and and
 	// those stored in ResourceClaimSpec.
 These parameters here can only be
 	// set by cluster administrators.
+	//
+	// The object must be cluster-scoped, so the namespace must be empty.
+	// ApiVersion and name must be set.
+Kind and/or resource must be set.
+	// Usually, kind is sufficient because there will be a 1:1 mapping
+	// to resource.
+If UID is set, then only that specific object
+	// may be used.
-	Parameters runtime.RawExtension
+	Parameters v1.ObjectReference
 }

 // ResourceClaim is created by users to describe which resources they need.